 Show Donors They Impact They Helped Create

-Providing an impact report is one of the most important parts of your donor stewardship plan.
+Providing an impact report is one of the most important parts of your donor stewardship plan and donor retention.
 And when you focus your communications around impact, you accomplish two important things.
 One, you connect with the donor and two, you show that person the tangible result of their gift.

 Donors want to know where exactly their money is going and what your organization is going to do with it.
 Appease their concerns by telling them how their money was used.
 Even if they’ve made a small contribution of $10, send them an email showing how you’ve impacted the lives of the people you serve.